shabrown/Salary-Prediction-Project/README.md

 There are no duplicated entries or missing values in the dataset.

 There are, however, some outliers in our target variable.
-Upon evaluation, we noticed that the outliers in the upper boundary are from high paying industries e.g. oil and fianance, so we will keep these values.
+Upon evaluation, we noticed that the outliers in the upper boundary are from high-paying industries e.g. oil and finance, so we will keep these values.

-There are also salaries with value of 0.
-We decided to remove these outliers off the dataset.
+There are also salaries with a value of 0.
+We decided to remove these outliers from the dataset.

 ## 3. Descriptive statistics